Doctor of Ministry

 Fuller Institutional Scholarship

-All accepted student qualify to apply for the Fuller Institutional scholarship which covers 30% of tuition costs per quarter.
-If awarded, the scholarship covers $540 per 4-unit course ($1,800), and will be offered every quarter that the student is enrolled until graduation.
-This amount is contingent on the student's good standing within the program.
+All accepted student qualify to apply for the Fuller Institutional scholarship which covering $550 per 4-unit course, and will be offered every quarter that the student is enrolled until graduation.
+This amount is contingent on the student's good academic standing within the program.

 Currently, we are unable to offer full scholarships.